jruwaard/aph_ema_handbook/docs/EMA.md

 identify patterns of behavior across a population of individuals, rather than for any given individual" [@Conner2009].
 The difference is important.
-As is increasingly recognized, group-level findings do not necessarily generalize to the individual members of the group, as shown by Figure \@ref(fig:fig01c) [@Hamaker2012].
+As is increasingly recognized, group-level findings do not necessarily generalize to the individual members of the group, as shown by Figure \@ref(fig:idiographic) [@Hamaker2012].

 In contrast to more qualitative idiographic methods, such as interviews and N